Witches' Flight: Interpretation

 The general scholarly consensus is that the painting represents a rationalist critique of superstition and ignorance, particularly in religious matters: the witches' corozas are not only emblematic of the violence of the Spanish Inquisition (the upward flames indicate that they have been condemned as unrepentant heretics and will be burned at the stake), (Note: The Spanish-language page for the painting instead identifies the markings as snakes.)

 but are also reminiscent of episcopal mitres, bearing the characteristic double points.
-The accusations of religious tribunals are thus reflected back on themselves, whose actions are implicitly equated with superstition and ritualized sacrifice.
+The accusations of religious tribunals are thus reflected back on themselves, whose actions are implicitly equated with superstition and ritual sacrifice.

 The bystanders can then be understood either as appalled but unable to do anything or willfully ignorant and unwilling to intervene.

-The donkey, finally, is the traditional symbol of ignorance.
+The donkey is a traditional symbol of ignorance.